otekolste/employee-tracker/README.md

 ## Credits

 [The PG package](https://www.npmjs.com/package/pg) was used for linking the app to the database.
-The code on the [https://node-postgres.com/guides/project-structure](suggested project structure) was used in setting up the database connection - see db/index.js.
+The code on the [suggested project structure page](https://node-postgres.com/guides/project-structure) was used in setting up the database connection - see db/index.js.

 [The inquirer package](https://www.npmjs.com/package/inquirer) was used for the command-line prompts and interactivity.